Percutaneous stereotactic rhizotomy (PSR) for facial pain

 Percutaneous stereotactic rhizotomy (PSR) is usually performed by a neurosurgeon as an outpatient procedure in a radiology department or an operating room.
 The procedure typically takes about 1 to 2 hours.

 PSR can relieve neuralgia (nerve pain) by destroying the part of the nerve that causes pain and by suppressing the pain signal to your brain.
 The surgeon passes an electrode introducer (hollow needle) through the skin of your cheek into the selected nerve at the base of the skull.
 A heating current, which is passed through the electrode, destroys some of the nerve fibers.
 The entire nerve is not destroyed.
+However, damaging the nerve causes mild to major facial numbness in that area.
+A degree of facial numbness is an expected outcome of the procedure and is necessary to achieve long-term pain relief.

 Who is a candidate?